-The Asia Pacific oil & gas infrastructure market size accounted for USD 207.77 billion in 2025 and is forecasted to hit around USD 365.90 billion by 2034, representing a CAGR of 6.49% from 2025 to 2034.
-Increasing energy demand in emerging economies is the key factor driving market growth.
+The Asia Pacific oil & gas infrastructure market size was valued at USD 208.19 billion in 2025, is estimated to reach USD 221.76 billion in 2026, and is projected to reach USD 391.54 billion by 2035, growing at a CAGR of 6.52% from 2026 to 2035 Increasing energy demand in emerging economies is the key factor driving market growth.
 Also, growing investments in midstream infrastructure, coupled with the advancements in pipeline construction and monitoring, can fuel market growth further.

 The Asia-Pacific Oil & Gas Infrastructure Market refers to the broad network of upstream, midstream, and downstream facilities supporting the exploration, production, processing, transportation, storage, and distribution of oil, natural gas, and LNG across the Asia-Pacific region.
 This includes key energy economies such as China, India, Australia, Japan, South Korea, Indonesia, and emerging players like Vietnam and the Philippines.
 With rising energy demand, a shift toward gas and LNG, and increasing investment in refinery and petrochemical capacities, the region's infrastructure is undergoing rapid modernization and expansion to enhance energy access, support industrialization, and transition toward cleaner fuels.